-FY2020 Overview
+Departmental Overview

-RERF aims to characterize and quantify the late health effects of radiation in atomicbomb survivors and their offspring with a view to contributing to maintenance of the health and welfare of those individuals and to enhancing the health of all humankind.
-The Department of Epidemiology's follow-up of the Life Span Study (LSS) of survivors, the in utero cohort (persons exposed as fetuses), and the F_1 cohort (offspring conceived after the bombing) is crucial to accomplishing these purposes.
-Around 26% of the LSS cohort members were still alive at the end of 2016, including 74% of those who were less than 10 years old at the time of bombing (ATB).
+RERF aims to characterize and quantify the late health effects of radiation in atomic- bomb survivors and their offspring with a view to contributing to maintenance of the health and welfare of those individuals and to enhancing the health of all humankind.
+The Department of Epidemiology's follow-up of the Life Span Study (LSS) of survivors, the in utero cohort (persons exposed as fetuses), and the F1 cohort (offspring conceived after the bombing) is crucial to accomplishing these purposes.
+Around 25% of the LSS cohort members were still alive at the end of 2017, including 72% of those who were less than 10 years old at the time of bombing (ATB).
 Moreover, 76% of the in utero and 88% of the F1 cohorts are still alive.
 Therefore, continued follow-up of these groups for an additional 20 years or more is clearly essential.
 Follow-up outcomes include deaths of survivors and causes of death wherever they may occur in Japan and cancer incidence in Hiroshima and Nagasaki prefectures, where a large percentage of the survivors still dwell.
-Analyses of radiation risk for these outcomes have been conducted in collaboration with the Department of Statistics, including the dose-response shape of radiation risk, epidemiological evaluation of other risk factors for confounding or modification of radiation risks and more precise estimation of the magnitude of risk for radiosensitive subgroups such as those who were exposed in early childhood or in utero.
+Analyses of radiation risk for these outcomes have been conducted in collaboration with the Department of Statistics, including the dose-response shape of radiation risks and more precise estimation of other risk factors for confounding or modification of radiation risks and more precise estimation of the magnitude of risk for radiosensitive subgroups such as those who were exposed in early childhood or in utero.